Event times, speakers and locations are subject to change.

 - Program in Law and Public Service, With Professor Josh Bowers

-- Mock Class, With Professor George Geis
+- Mock Class on the Law of Agency, With Professor George Geis

 - Environmental Law, With Professor Michael Livermore